The People's Review

 for the Present and Future".

-The findings from the project are currently under peer review.
+The findings from the project have been published and are available here.

 Making Occupational Therapy a Reality for Occupational Therapy Students (MIROTS)